 PURPOSE: This rule specifies the filing schedule, filing requirements, and the schedule of the integrated resource plan proceeding for an electric utility’s Integrated Resource Plan and details the requirements found in Section 393.1900 of the Missouri Revised Statutes.

-Each electric utility shall make an integrated resource plan (IRP) filing every four (4) years, or as otherwise ordered by the commission, by the first business day in October of the specified year.
+Each electric utility shall file an integrated resource plan (IRP) as required by section 393.1900.2, .3 every four (4) years, or as otherwise ordered by the commission, by the first business day in October of the specified year.
 Each electric utility shall file its initial IRP filing on the following schedule:

 Union Electric Company d/b/a Ameren Missouri, or its successor, October 2029;